tgharold/Lussatite.FeatureManagement/src/Lussatite.FeatureManagement.SessionManagers.Core/README.md

 While these `ISessionManager` implementations are written for `Lussatite.FeatureManagement`, they are compatible with the Microsoft `ISessionManager` interface and could be used with the Microsoft `FeatureManager` implementation.

+### ClaimsPrincipalSessionManager

+A read-only `ISessionManager` implementation that examines `ClaimsPrincipal` claims of type "feature_flag" to obtain the feature value.
+The value of the claim is either the feature name to indicate true, or the feature name prefixed with an exclamation point ("!") to indicate false.

 ### ConfigurationValueSessionManager

-A read-only ISessionManager implementation that uses `IConfiguration` to obtain its values.
+A read-only `ISessionManager` implementation that uses `IConfiguration` to obtain its values.

 ### SqlSessionManager